framboise-pi/MMM-MySenseHat/README.md

 On this module :
 * at start of MagicMirror a message displayed on SenseHat LED (by default : "MAGIC")
 * Sensors values displayed on a Magic Mirror module
+ ** humidity, temp, pression - or all 6 sensors
 * on interval, random PixelArt on sensehat LED
- - 8x8 pixels little monsters (1 for the moment) -- color is random each time
+** 8x8 pixels little monsters (3 for the moment) -- color is random each time
+* a 8x8 clock (hours and minutes colors are random)

+ NOT IMPLEMENTED YET
- - 8x8 pixels animations (-- not implemented yet --)
+* 8x8 pixels animations
- - all LEDs on a color base on SenseHat temperature sensor (-- not implemented yet --)
+** - all LEDs on a color base on SenseHat temperature sensor ** - pixelart random draw
- - a clock (-- not implemented yet- -)
 * Use of joystick and sensors to interact with other modules.
-Or else.(-not implemented yet-)
+Or else.
-* Notifications - icons (gmail etc.)(-not implemented yet-)
+* Notifications - icons (gmail etc.)

 <div>Check <a href="https://github.com/framboise-pi/MMM-MySenseHat/issues">issues</a>, I write there the ideas I will implement in future.</div>